NET WORTH: $6.4 billion

 SOURCE OF WEALTH: WhatsApp

-FUNDING AREAS: Education and youth, Bay Area community, fostering empathy, animals
+FUNDING AREAS: Safety net services/basic needs and youth, Bay Area community, fostering empathy, animals

 BACKGROUND: Brian Acton attended University of Central Florida and University of Pennsylvania, and graduated from Stanford University with a B.S. in computer engineering in 1994.
 He became the 44th employee at Yahoo.
 Acton met Jan Koum at Yahoo.
 The duo went on to cofound WhatsApp, which they sold to Facebook for $19 billion in stock and cash.